As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 But, it’s more difficult to communicate effectively with someone you don’t know.
 Even in the offline world, when you first meet someone, you have to introduce yourselves to each other.
 You start with a handshake – that’s the landing page.
 Email personalization accomplishes a similar purpose.

-Another business making good use of personalization is Planet Fitness, a market leader for the fitness industry.
-When it introduced email personalization and automation to its online store, it experienced a 68% increase in conversion rate and a 12% uptick in average order value.
+A business making good use of personalization is Planet Fitness, a market leader for the fitness industry.
+When it introduced email personalization and automation to its online store several years ago, it experienced a 68% increase in conversion rate and a 12% uptick in average order value.

 It’s easy to personalize emails with a recipient’s first name, assuming you’ve been collecting names on your opt-in form.
 If you’re using Getresponse to automate your emails, here’s exactly how to personalize your subject lines – most autoresponder services have similar features:

-iii).
-Personalize: It’s time to personal your subject line.
+Personalize: It’s time to personalize your subject line.
 You can use the recipient’s first name either at the beginning or at the end of your subject line.
 Personally, I like placing it at the end:

 In all, personalizing your email subject lines and your copy is a great way to nurture and convert your PPC leads.
 You’ll increase the level of trust that your leads have towards you.